The Hong Kong Mortgage Corporation Limited

 HKMC Insurance Limited (HKMCI) and HKMC Annuity Limited (HKMCA)

 The Corporate Governance Codes of the HKMCI and the HKMCA (wholly-owned subsidiaries of the Corporation and authorised insurers under the Insurance Ordinance to carry on general insurance business and long term insurance business in or from Hong Kong respectively) closely follow the Corporation’s Code, incorporating best corporate governance practices.
-The Board of each such subsidiary comprises members from the Board of the Corporation and from the Senior Management of each such subsidiary.
+The Board of each such subsidiary is comprised of members from the Board of the Corporation and from the Senior Management of the respective subsidiary.
 Directors of the HKMCI and the HKMCA were appointed by the Financial Secretary as shareholder’s representative of both subsidiaries.
 The Audit Committee of each subsidiary provides regular reporting to the Corporation’s Audit Committee.

 Conclusion